 “Strike with your foot [, then a spring will gush out of the earth].
 This is a cool bath and a drink.”
 7

-Health-promoting Verses as Mentioned in the Holy Quran
+Health-Promoting Verses as Mentioned in the Noble Quran

-The Quran is a cure or Shifa (شِفاء) for believers, guidance, and mercy from Allah.
-9 Those who wish to be cured of their illnesses should turn to the Quran and its illuminant verses.
-There are certain surahs and verses of the Quran that can be recited in order to cure a person.
-First and foremost, reciting surah Fatiha is a cure for all diseases as mentioned in countless narrations.
-Surah Fatiha can be recited once, seven, or seventy times for curing a person of his illness (the more the better) based on those narrations.
+The Quran is a cure or Shifa (شِفاء) for believers, guidance, and mercy from Allah.9 Those who wish to be cured of their illnesses should turn to the Quran and its illuminant verses.
+Certain surahs and verses of the Quran can be recited to cure a person.
+First and foremost, reciting surah Fatiha is a cure for all diseases, as mentioned in countless narrations. .
 Second, the following verse is also beneficial for seeking a cure from the Quran:

 وَنُنَزِّلُ مِنَ ٱلْقُرْءَانِ مَا هُوَ شِفَآءٌ وَرَحْمَةٌ لِّلْمُؤْمِنِينَ ۙ وَلَا يَزِيدُ ٱلظَّـٰلِمِينَ إِلَّا خَسَارًا ﴿82﴾

 And We send down out of the Qur’ān that which is a cure and mercy for the believers, and it only increases loss for the wrongdoers.
 10

 Not only does this verse indicate that the Quran is a cure for believers, but also reciting this verse several times cures those who have fallen ill based on narrations.